aalling93/household-electricity-consumption/README.md

 # household electricity consumption

-Develop, test, and document a program for analysis of household electricity consumption
+Develop, test, and document a program for analysis of household electricity consumption.

+With error handeling, visualisation, main script and more...

 # Functions